Quadratic codimension growth and minimal varieties of unitary algebras with superinvolution: Characterizing varieties with non-zero multiplicities

 This section is devoted to the study of unitary $*$-varieties of quadratic codimension growth.
 The technique employed consists of establishing a correspondence between the non-zero multiplicities in the proper cocharacters and the algebras generating minimal $*$-varieties in the variety.
 As a consequence, we obtain a classification of all unitary varieties of quadratic codimension growth and a classification of the minimal ones.

-Since we are interested in varieties of quadratic codimension growth, Proposition \ref{Gammancontidoemid} shows that it suffices to analyze the multilinear proper identities of degree $1$ and $2$ of $A$.
+Since we are interested in varieties of quadratic codimension growth, Proposition \ref{Gammancontidoemid} shows that it suffices to analyze the multilinear proper identities of degree $1$ and $2$ of an algebra generating such a variety.
 More precisely, it is enough to consider the multihomogeneous ones.
-Accordingly, we decompose $\Gamma_1^*$ and $\Gamma_2^*$ as given in (\ref{Gamma_n}) into their multihomogeneous components as follows:
+Accordingly, we decompose $\Gamma_1^*$ and $\Gamma_2^*$ as given in (\ref{Gamma_n}) into their multihomogeneous components as follows

 where $t^\epsilon, s^\delta \in \{0^-,1^+,1^-\}$ and $t^\epsilon\neq s^\delta$.